-Router and switch are most important devices in computer networking here we give a comparison between router vs switch which is most important to understand for the student of networking.
+Router and switch are the most important devices in computer networking here we give a comparison between router vs switch which is most important to understand for the student of networking.
 If somebody understands the router vs switch comparison, he can manage network easily.

 Definition of Router